maybebyte/anthesis/why-openbsd.md

 whistles compared to other operating systems and that's good!
 That means there's less to sift through if something breaks.

+Minimalism is another word that could be used to describe this concept.

 ## Less decision paralysis

 One of Linux's strengths is also a grave weakness: the abundance of